 To change the notifications for a specific website without messing with your Settings menu, start by navigating to that site and clicking on the padlock inside of your address bar.
 This opens the Site Information menu.
 Inside, you’ll see a notifications section with a drop-down box that you can set to the option you prefer.

-Now that Microsoft Edge is Chromium-based, you can simply follow the instructions for managing notifications in Chromium browsers.
+Now that Microsoft Edge is Chromium-based, you can simply follow the above instructions for managing notifications in Chromium browsers.
 However, there is a slight difference.
-Choose the “Site permissions” section instead of “Privacy and security.”
+Choose the “Cookies and site permissions” section instead of “Privacy and security.”
 The notifications menu itself is identical to the one in other Chromium browsers, including the option to use quiet notifications.

 In Edge, you can change the settings for a specific site by traveling to that site and clicking the small padlock in the address bar.
 From there, click on Site permissions.
 This section allows you to change all of the settings for this site.
 Simply find “Notifications” and set the drop-down box to the setting that you like best.

 Firefox’s notification options are slightly different than some other browsers’, but they’re still pretty simple to change.
 Start by clicking the three bars at the top right of the browser.
 Choose ‘Privacy & Security’ from the left pane.
 Scroll down to the ‘Permissions’ section and click the Settings… button next to “Notifications.”

 In this menu, you’ll only see websites that have offered to send you notifications.
 You can manually adjust each site’s notifications by changing the drop-down box next to the site.
 Alternatively, you can remove the site or all sites from this section, resetting them and allowing them to ask you for permission again.
 You can also check a box near the bottom to block any notification requests.